danigb/synth-kit/README.md

 #### Routing

-Routing audio nodes unsing `connect` function is cumbersome, error prone and makes hard to understand the signal flow.
+Routing audio unsing node's `connect` function is cumbersome, error prone and makes hard to understand the signal flow.

-Normally you will want to route nodes in series using the `conn(...nodes)` function from SynthKit:
+You can route nodes in series using the `conn(...nodes)` function:

 ```js
 conn(sine(440), gain(0.5))